 Gone are the days when sprucing up the front door meant painting it a bright hue.
 These days, you have to do more if you want your home to stand out.
 If you want an inexpensive update, make a boxwood wreath.
 The best thing about a natural wreath is that you can display it all year round.
 To prolong your wreath’s lifespan, spray it with water every few days.

 Wreath making seems tedious for most homeowners so they simply buy artificial wreaths.
 But most DIY wreaths are easy to make and don’t require numerous supplies.
 This year, don’t buy artificial wreaths that don’t have a big impact.
 Make your own wreaths and stop traffic.

 Don’t Feel Like Making a Boxwood Wreath?
-You can buy a Preserved Boxwood Wreath from Pier 1 Imports here instead!
+You can buy a Preserved Boxwood Wreath from Amazon here instead!

 For more wreath ideas search our Other Wreath Ideas category.

 Sign up to get ideas and promotions to celebrate, decorate & organize your home, for FREE!